Veterans: Show Me On This Doll Where The Facebook Hurt You

 And then there are those who fail to completely understand the world, our society, and what it means to be not only a Veteran but someone who writes too and speaks for Veterans.

-We recently got some interesting hate mail.
+We recently got some interesting hate mail at The Havok Journal.
 That’s not unusual; we actually get a lot of hate mail, usually from people who are butt-hurt because some of the truth bombs we dropped hit a little too close to home.
 I suspect that was the case with this most recent message we received.
-There were few clues about what set this particular reader, “Tyler,” off, but we received the email shortly after we re-published our article “Why I’m Skeptical Of PTSD Claims… And Why You Should Be Too.”
+There were few clues about what set off this particular reader, “Tyler,” but we received the email shortly after we re-published our article “Why I’m Skeptical Of PTSD Claims… And Why You Should Be Too.”
 It appears that the Internet hurt one of our brothers and he decided that his anguish was more important than any message so he just HAD to speak out… or, he just started up a new site, has no traffic, and wanted some attention.
 We suspect it’s more the latter than the former.
 We are not naming him or his site because we don’t want to give either of them any attention.
 But we are going to address his message.

 Here it is: